KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 encrypted value back into your properties file and mark it as encrypted by prepending the values with {cipher}.
-For instance, if you wanted to encrypt the Hive datasource password specified in applicaition.properties (assuming the password is “mypassword”), you can get its encrypted form using the curl command like this:
+For instance, if you wanted to encrypt the Hive datasource password specified in application.properties (assuming the password is “mypassword”), you can get its encrypted form using the curl command like this:

 .. code-block:: shell